snowdrop/k8s-infra/ansible/playbook/README.md

 > NOTE: Check the [team password store documentation](https://gitlab.cee.redhat.com/snowdrop/passstore) if it is not yet installed on your laptop.
 >
-> WARNING: Whenever a command to create host and password entries took place, then push the content using the command `pass git push` manually !!
+> WARNING: Whenever a command to create a host and password entries took place, then push the content using the command `pass git push` manually !!

 ### Import a host